Most Famous Metal Bands and Their Logos

 Logo Cryptic Slaughter

 The Cryptic Slaughter emblem resembles electrical discharges.
 The letters are elongated and distorted, as if drawn by a trembling hand.
-The inscription looks like it was scratched onto a surface with a sharp object, giving it a dark effect suitable for the band’s harsh sound.
-The group is considered one of the first in the crossover thrash genre, mixing elements of punk and metal, and the symbol reflects the chaos and energy inherent in their music.
+The inscription appears to have been scratched into the surface with a sharp object, giving it a dark, suitably harsh effect.
+The group is considered one of the first in the crossover thrash genre, blending punk and metal, and the symbol reflects the chaos and energy inherent in their music.

 Slipknot